Donnie Iris: The Jaggerz and Wild Cherry (1964–79)

 After his departure from the Jaggerz, Ierace began to learn engineering at Jeree Recording in New Brighton, Pennsylvania to the northwest of Pittsburgh.
 Also, he played shows from 1976-1978 with B. E. Taylor.
 While working at Jeree, the band Wild Cherry (a hot commodity because of their 1976 hit "Play That Funky Music," which had been recorded there) was booked for a recording session.
 Ierace helped engineer their third album, I Love My Music.
 The band was also looking for a new guitarist and after learning of Ierace and his association with "The Rapper," he was recruited by frontman Rob Parissi.
 Ierace went on the road with the group for about a year and was featured on their 1979 album Only the Wild Survive.

 Throughout the 1970s, Ierace was credited by various names on Jaggerz and Wild Cherry albums: by his birth name, Dominic Ierace; Don Ierace; and a stage name he had adopted to make it easier for people to remember his name, Don Iris.
 By the end of the decade, as least in his music/public life he went by the name of Donnie Iris.
 During that period he became acquainted with Mark Avsec, then playing keyboards for Wild Cherry.
 Wild Cherry was unable to duplicate the success of "Play That Funky Music" and broke up by the end of the decade.
 Becoming good friends, Iris and Avsec decided to form a project together after Wild Cherry's breakup and the two began writing songs.
 Their first release had the disco-influenced single "Bring on the Eighties" backed by a cover of "Because of You" in 1979; however it failed to garner attention.
-They decided to go in a harder direction with their next release returning to the studio with guitarist Marty Lee Hoenes, bassist Albritton McClain, and drummer Kevin Valentine who at the time was in the band Breathless with Avsec, to record his first full-length album.
+They decided to go in a harder direction with their next release returning to the studio with guitarist Marty Lee Hoenes, bassist Albritton McClain, and drummer Kevin Valentine who at the time was in the band Breathless with Avsec, to record his first album.
 The line-up became known as Donnie Iris and the Cruisers.